rochoa85/PepFun/README.md

 0 synthesis rules failed from 5
 ```

 In addition, a file named `structure_[sequence].sdf` will contain the peptide structure predicted by the conformer option in RDKit.
-These can be converted to a PDB file using OpenBabel, allowing the correct numeration and order of the amino acids in the file.
+These can be converted to a PDB file using OpenBabel to allow the correct numeration and order of the amino acids in the structure file.

 ### Calculate structural information of a protein-peptide complex

-For the second case, we require the modification of a NNAA for a natural amino acid based on a similarity threshold defined by the user (called *complete* in the script).
-It means that we can model a substrate depending on how similar we want the template and new amino acids be.
-The following is an example based on a particular PDB structure available in the dataset:
+For the second case, we can call the script to obtain some information of a structure containing a peptide alone or in complex with a protein.
+This is an example using a structure provided in the auxiliar folder of the code:

 `python peptide_functions.py -m structure -p auxiliar/example_structure.pdb -c C -b linear -t 4.0`

-Here we are modelling a substrate based on the template present in the structure with PDB id 1tps.
-The natural amino acid that will replace the present NNAA require to be at least 40\% similar based on the Tanimoto comparison of the amino acid side chains.
-We selected serine proteases as the reference family, and the MEROPS credentials are also provided to look for reported substrates.

-After that, the model is stored in the **models/model_complete** folder with the name `[structure]\_[substrate sequence]\_modelled.pdb`, where the structure is the PDB id and the substrate sequence is the peptide that was fully modelled using the protocol.
-A report of the model is provided in the following form:
+Here we are analyzing a peptide bound to the MHC class II protein, which chain ID is C and has a linear bound conformation.
+To count the number of contacts, we selected as threshold a value of 4.0.
+After running the script, we obtain the file `structure\_analysis\_[sequence].txt` with the report of some interaction observables:

 ```
-Peptide sequence based on the PDB file is: NPVVHFFKNIVTPRTPPPSQ The predicted secondary structure is:
-The total number of contacts are: 181
+Peptide sequence based on the PDB file is: NPVVHFFKNIVTPRTPPPSQ The total number of contacts are: 181
 The total number of hydrogen bonds are: 25
 ```

-Here the fragment LTREL was modelled into the 8-mer peptide FLTRELAE, which is part of the substrate protein with UniProtKB id P23396.
-The model was performed using the protease structure with PDB id 1tps that belongs to the MEROPS family S01.151 (trypsin).
-In addition, a NNAA from the original structure had to be changed by another one reported in the substrate, in this case the residue DLE by an L-Leucine, with a similarity of 100\%.
+In addition, we report the details of the hydrogen bonds detected between the peptide and the protein, and a plot of the interactions based on the selected conformation: linear or cyclic.

 ```
 These are the hydrogen bonds detected: